datsfilipe/shareable-notes/01-cs/paradigms-and-python-lang/Python in Other Paradigms.md

+---
-# Python in Other Paradigms
+title: "Python in Other Paradigms"
+---

 ## Functional Language in Python